DavideAlidosi/May9/ReadMe.txt

-May9 pro 1.1.8 - A new user experience for Autodesk Maya 2017 Update 2 or above
+May9 pro 1.1.9 - A new user experience for Autodesk Maya 2017
+Tested and develop on Maya 2017 Update 2 and MtoA 1.4.1

 Installation Instruction: